edelBCS/StarWars-Fight_Game/README.md

 Start the game by picking your fighter.
 Then picking an opponent.
 Once both are in the battle arena you can choose your fight actions.

+After you defeat your opponent choose another.
+Once you defeat all other fighters to win the game.

 ## FIGHT
 -If your opponent fights back you deal damage to each other -You opponent can also dodge or defend when you attack